Every Fall TV season brings about a new round of series premieres for viewer consideration.

-Failed Reboots: The Same Can Apply To Movies
+Failed TV Show Reboots: The Same Applies To Movies

 As a fan of the movie Wall Street, I was initially excited about its “sequel” and the opportunity to revisit its world of memorable characters.

 Unfortunately, the movie wasn’t much of a sequel.

 Wall Street: Money Never Sleeps was more of a preachy “re-telling” about greed (during a different financial crisis) that lacked depth, resulting in a weak replica that paled in comparison to the original.

 The guilty pleasures of the original film were also gone.